-All early releases from camp are to be run through the troop, just like any other scouting activity.
 Upon departure from camp the Scout and Scoutmaster, or their designee, must come to the office and sign out in the sign out book.
-This signifies that the Troop knows and understands that their scout has left from camp.
+This signifies that the Troop knows and understands that their scout has left the camp.
 The early release form that must be completed by the troop is available online at www.danbeard.org/campforms.